 What education or degrees do I need to become a Physician Assistant?

-Those interested in being a Physician Assistant may also be interested in:
+Those thinking about becoming a Physician Assistant might also be interested in the following careers:

 More about our data sources and methodologies.